codio/site/source/docs/dashboard/modules/overview.html.md

 In the Modules section, you would then create a Module called 'An Introduction to Javascript' and then add your Projects into that Module.
 Students can then find it from the main Modules listing and work their way through each module.

-When they select a Module module, it will fork it and create a Project in their own account.
+When they select a Module unit, it will fork it and create a Project in their own account.
 They are free to run it, modify the code and follow the [Codio Guide](/docs/dashboard/modules/guides/).